swiftXR/swiftxr-viewer-wordpress/README.txt

 == Frequently Asked Questions ==
-= Which 3D files currently this plugin support?
+= What 3D file formats does SwiftXR support?
-Currently this plugin support .glb, .gltf, .fbx, .obj and .stl files.
+SwiftXR currently supports the following 3D file formats: .glb, .gltf, .fbx, .obj, and .stl.

-= I dont have a 3D model, how do I test ?
+= What if I don't have a 3D model to use with SwiftXR?
-The SwiftXR platform, has a direct integration with Sketchfab, Opensea and Rarible giving you access to millions of free 3D models.
+No problem!
+SwiftXR has direct integrations with Sketchfab, Opensea, and Rarible, which provide access to millions of free 2D and 3D models for you to use and test with.

-= Can I use this plugin with Elementor page builder ?
+= Can I use SwiftXR with the Elementor page builder?
-Yes, you can paste the shortCode of SwiftXR Viewer and paste it inside Elementor's Shortcode elements.
+Yes!
+Simply paste the shortcode for the SwiftXR Viewer inside Elementor's Shortcode elements.

-= I have a custom file type that I want to embed?
+= Can I embed a custom file type with SwiftXR?
-At the moment, we only support the files listed above, which are generally supported accross various softwares.
-If you want a specific file type please send an email to support@swiftxr.io and we can see if its possible to integrate.
+Currently, SwiftXR only supports the 3D file formats listed above, which are widely supported across various software programs.
+If you have a specific file type you would like to use, please send an email to support@swiftxr.io, and we will see if it is possible to integrate.

-= How can I reach you, if I need any modification, customization or helps?
+= How can I reach out for support, customization, or other help with SwiftXR?
-Please email us at [support@swiftxr.io](mailto:support@swiftxr.io)
+For any support or customization needs, please do not hesitate to reach out to us via email at support@swiftxr.io.

 == Screenshots ==